 Are you yawning excessively throughout the day or constantly fighting the urge to nod off?
 If these symptoms sound familiar, you may be one of the 18 million adults who struggle with sleep problems such as snoring or obstructive sleep apnea (OSA), according to the National Sleep Foundation.
 The answer to a sound night's sleep and improved quality of life may come from a surprising place: oral appliance therapy.

 While men are the usual culprits, women snore too, especially during pregnancy and after menopause.
-However, other factors can contribute to a person's risk of snoring, says
+However, other factors can contribute to a person's risk of snoring, says the American Academy of Sleep Medicine (AASM), such as age, congestion from a cold or allergies, obesity, drinking alcohol or taking antidepressants.
+Losing weight, avoiding alcohol and sleeping on your side can often help solve a snoring problem.

 Although light snoring may disturb your partner or roommate, it probably won't interfere with your quality of sleep.
 Nevertheless, heavy snoring can be a sign of a more serious sleep disorder called obstructive sleep apnea (OSA), which causes you to temporarily stop breathing while asleep.